Molecular glue: Antiviral research

 Molecular glue compounds, particularly those involved in targeted protein degradation (TPD), offer a novel strategy for inhibiting viral protein interactions and combating viral infections.
 Unlike traditional direct-acting antivirals (DAAs), TPD-based molecules exert their pharmacological activity through event-driven mechanisms, inducing target degradation.
 This unique approach can lead to prolonged pharmacodynamic efficacy with lower pharmacokinetic exposure, potentially reducing toxicity and the risk of antiviral resistance.
 The protein-protein interactions induced by TPD molecules may also enhance selectivity, making them a promising avenue for antiviral research.

 Chemical biology

 Molecular glue serves as a valuable tool in chemical biology, enabling scientists to manipulate and understand protein functions and interactions in a controlled manner.
 The emergence of targeted protein degradation as a modality in drug discovery has further expanded the applications of molecular glue in chemical biology.
 The ability of small-molecule molecular glue compounds to induce iterative cycles of target degradation provides researchers with a powerful method for studying protein-protein interactions and opens avenues for drug development in various human diseases.

 Examples

+Databases

+Many databases exist to catalogue molecular glue complexes and known binders, including purpose-built databases like MolGlueDB and MGDB.